-- 4.23 There are circumstances where the risk of money laundering or terrorist financing is higher, and enhanced CDD measures have to be taken.
+- 4.34 There are circumstances where the risk of money laundering or terrorist financing is higher, and enhanced CDD measures have to be taken.
 [See also Part I, paragraphs 5.5.1ff for additional guidance on enhanced due diligence.]
-When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, examples of factors suggesting the possibility of higher risk include the following: - Customer risk factors - The business relationship is conducted in unusual circumstances - Non-resident customers
+In some circumstances, the business, in conjunction with the Compliance function, may conclude that the risks assessed in a particular customer are too great for the firm to take on. - 4.35 When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, examples of factors suggesting the possibility of higher risk include the following:

+Customer risk factors

-- Legal persons or arrangements that are personal assetholding vehicles - Companies that have nominee shareholders(other than where the nominee(s) is/are subsidiaries of suitably regulated financial institutions, as described in paragraph 5.3.122), or shares in bearer form - Business that are cash intensive - The ownership structure of the company appears unusual or excessively complex given the nature of the company's business - Country or geographic risk factors - Countries identified by credible sources as not having adequate AML/CTF approaches - Countries subject to sanctions, embargoes, or similar measures issued by, for example, the United Nations - Countries identified by credible sources as providing support for terrorist activities, or that have designated terrorist organisations operating within their country - Product, service, transaction or delivery channel risk factors - Private banking - Anonymous transactions (which may include cash) - Non face-to-face business relationships or transactions - Payment received from unknown or un-associated third parties - 4.24 Firms should examine, as far as reasonably possible, the background and purpose of all complex, unusual large transactions, and all unusual patterns of transactions which have no apparent economic or lawful purpose. - 4.25 Many customers, by their nature or through what is already known about them by the firm, carry a lower money laundering or terrorist financing risk.
-These might include: - Customers who are employment-based or with a regular source of income from a known source which supports the activity being undertaken; (this applies equally to pensioners or benefit recipients, or to those whose income originates from their partners' employment); Customers with a long-term and active business relationship with the firm; and - Customers represented by those whose appointment is subject to court approval or ratification (such as executors). - 4.26 There are other circumstances where the risk of money laundering or terrorist financing may be lower.
-In such circumstances, and provided there has been an adequate analysis of the risk by the country or by the firm, the firm may (if permitted by local law or regulation) apply reduced CDD measures, or the customer may qualify for SDD.
-[See also Part I, paragraphs 5.4.1ff for additional guidance on simplified due diligence.]
-When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, examples of potentially lower risk situations include the following:
+- The business relationship is conducted in unusual circumstances - Non-resident customers - Legal persons or arrangements that are personal assetholding vehicles - Companies that have nominee shareholders(other than where the nominee(s) is/are subsidiaries of suitably regulated financial institutions, as described in paragraph 5.3.113), or shares in bearer form - Business that are cash intensive - The ownership structure of the company appears unusual or excessively complex given the nature of the company's business

+Country or geographic risk factors

+- Countries identified by credible sources as not having adequate AML/CTF approaches - Countries subject to sanctions, embargoes, or similar measures issued by, for example, the United Nations

+- Countries identified by credible sources as providing support for terrorist activities, or that have designated terrorist organisations operating within their country - > Product, service, transaction or delivery channel risk factors - Private banking - Anonymous transactions (which may include cash) - Non face-to-face business relationships or transactions - Payment received from unknown or un-associated third parties - 4.36 Firms should examine, as far as reasonably possible, the background and purpose of all complex, unusual large transactions, and all unusual patterns of transactions which have no apparent economic or lawful purpose.